haganbt/pepp/README.md

 ## Multi-Index - Merged 3 Level Custom Nested with type override

-For each week, across two indexes, top topics by gender
+Top topics by gender by week from two different indexes:

 ```json
 "timeSeries": [